 In Iowa, no attorney or notary is necessary so long as the form is signed in the presence of two eligible witnesses.
 Witnesses must be at least 18 years old and may not be appointed attorneys, health care providers presently treating the Declarant/Principal, or employees of such a health care provider.
 One of the two witnesses must not be related to the Declarant/Principal by blood, marriage or adoption.

 Living wills, also known as "medical directives" "healthcare treatement directive" or "healthcare declarations", are written instructions that explain your wishes for healthcare in the event you can't communicate as a result of a terminal condition or irreversible coma.
-Click here for Caring Conversations, a healthcare treatment directive from The Center for Practical Bioethics.
+Click here for Gift of Peace of Mind, a healthcare treatment directive.

 Discuss Your End-of-Life Plans